-D. Separate traffic impact studies should be performed as the Project-develops to determine when the traffic signals are warranted.
-The Project may not develop to the maximum potential that was used in the TIAR.

-102. The proposed Airport Access Road was not included in the TIAR analysis because i) there was no specific timetable for the Airport Access Road at the time of the TIAR; ii) there was a desire to not underestimate the impact of the Ho'okele Street extension, and iii) the phasing plan of the Airport Access Road construction was unknown.
+- D. Separate traffic impact studies should be performed as the Project-develops to determine when the traffic signals are warranted.
+The Project may not develop to the maximum potential that was used in the TIAR. - analysis because i) there was no specific timetable for the Airport Access Road at the time of the TIAR; ii) there was a desire to not underestimate the impact of the Ho'okele Street extension, and iii) the phasing plan of the Airport Access Road construction was unknown.
 The access point on Hana Highway from the proposed Ho'okele Street extension needs to be evaluated by the DOT.
 The exact location has not been approved.
 An evaluation of the spatial separation from the Airport Access Road needs to be looked at.
 To implement the Airport Access Road, the DOT will need to close Dairy Road right at Pakaula Street, creating a T intersection.
 This would need to be signalized.
-Also, no direct access to the Airport Access Road and along Hana Highway from Area B will be approved to reserve the right-of-way for future development of the intersection/interchange with Hana Highway.
+Also, no direct access to the Airport Access Road and along Hana Highway from Area B will be approved to reserve the right-of-way for future development of the intersection/interchange with Hana Highway. - 103.
+As of September 19, 2003, the construction of the Airport Access Road was a part of the DOT's three-year capital improvement program, also known as the Statewide Transportation Improvement Plan.

-103. As of September 19, 2003, the construction of the Airport Access Road was a part of the DOT's three-year capital improvement program, also known as the Statewide Transportation Improvement Plan.
-104. The plans for the Airport Access Road are 50 percent complete, and it is anticipated that the construction contract for the Airport Access Road will be issued within three years.

-105. The construction of the Airport Access Road will provide a benefit to traffic flow in the area of the Project.

-106. It is the normal process to update traffic impact analyses as significant roadway improvements, like the Airport Access Road, are built or developed in the area.

-107. Petitioner will update the TIAR to take into account the Airport Access Road and to address the impact of different percentages of retail versus nonretail uses on the Project.
+- 104. The plans for the Airport Access Road are 50 percent complete, and it is anticipated that the construction contract for the Airport Access Road will be issued within three years. - 105.
+The construction of the Airport Access Road will provide a benefit to traffic flow in the area of the Project. - 106.
+It is the normal process to update traffic impact analyses as significant roadway improvements, like the Airport Access Road, are built or developed in the area. - Access Road and to address the impact of different percentages of retail versus non-retail uses on the Project.
 The TIAR will also be revised to address concerns raised by the DOT regarding certain methodologies, assumptions, and analyses contained in the TIAR.